Motion-Aware Animatable Gaussian Avatars Deblurring

-\textbf{Synthetic dataset.} We create our synthetic dataset based on the ZJU-MoCap~\cite{peng2021neural} dataset, a widely used dataset for evaluating 3D human avatar techniques.
-Consistent with previous works~\cite{hu2024gauhuman,geng2023learning,weng2022humannerf,qian20243dgs}, we select six human subjects (IDs: 377, 386, 387, 392, 393, 394) for our experiments.
-To generate blurry video frames, we average \(K_{blur} = 5\) consecutive sharp frames to synthesize 50 blurry frames per camera.
-To reduce discontinuities from direct averaging, we utilize the RIFE model~\cite{huang2022real} to interpolate eight intermediate frames between each pair of adjacent frames, then average these interpolated frames to create the final blurry frame.
-For training, we use the blurry frames from Cameras 04, 10, 16, and 22.
-For evaluation, we use the ground-truth sharp frames from the remaining 18 cameras, excluding Camera 03 due to its distinct appearance from the others.
-We calibrate the SMPL parameters using the blurry video frames with EasyMoCap~\cite{easymocap,peng2021neural}, and utilize Segment-Anything~\cite{kirillov2023segany} to obtain segmentation masks.
+\textbf{Synthetic dataset.} The synthetic data is constructed based on the ZJU-MoCap~\cite{peng2021neural} dataset since it is widely adopted by many 3D human avatar research work~\cite{hu2024gauhuman,geng2023learning,weng2022humannerf,qian20243dgs,kim2024motion,yin2025event}.
+Following their practice, six human subjects (IDs: $377$, $386$, $387$, $392$, $393$, $394$) are selected for experiments.
+Each blurry frame was synthesized by averaging $K_{blur}$ consecutive sharp frames To mitigate discontinuities caused by direct averaging, the RIFE model~\cite{huang2022real} is employed to interpolate $16$ intermediate frames between adjacent sharp frames.
+Blurry frames from Cameras $04$, $10$, $16$, and $22$ are used for training, while the sharp frames from the remaining $18$ cameras are reserved for novel-view test.
+SMPL parameters are calibrated using the blurry video with EasyMoCap~\cite{peng2021neural}, and human masks are obtained using SAM~\cite{kirillov2023segment}.

-\textbf{Real dataset.} To evaluate our model under realistic conditions, we collected a multi-view dataset consisting of real blurry videos with synchronous sharp videos from novel views.
-The multi-camera setup used for data collection features 12 time-synchronized Blackfly BFS-U3-51S5C cameras arranged in a 360-degree spatial configuration, as illustrated in Fig.~\ref{fig:data_capture}.
-In each scene, four cameras capture blurry videos, while the remaining eight record sharp videos for novel-view evaluation.
-The exposure time for the cameras capturing blurry videos is set 16 times longer than that for the sharp video cameras.
-To maintain consistent pixel intensity between blurry and sharp videos, the blurry cameras are equipped with a \(1/16\) ND filter.
-Videos are recorded at a resolution of \(2080 \times 2048\) with a frame rate of 15 FPS.
-Further details of the dataset configuration are summarized in Tab.~\ref{tab:data_capture}.
-Similar to our synthetic dataset, we calibrate SMPL parameters using EasyMoCap~\cite{easymocap} and generate segmentation masks with Segment-Anything~\cite{kirillov2023segany}.
-Additional information is provided in the supplementary material.
+\textbf{Real dataset.} The dataset consists of real-captured blurry videos and synchronously captured sharp videos from novel viewpoints.
+The capture system employs $12$ time-synchronized Blackfly BFS-U3-51S5C cameras arranged in a 360-degree spatial configuration, as illustrated in Fig.~\ref{fig:data_capture}. $4$ cameras record blurry videos, while the remaining $8$ capture sharp videos for novel-view evaluation.
+Fig.~\ref{fig:time_sync} illustrates the time synchronization of two types of cameras.
+To ensure consistent pixel intensity, the blurry cameras are equipped with a ${1}/{16}$ ND filter.
+Detailed configuration are reported in Tab.~\ref{tab:data_capture}.
+SMPL parameters are calibrated using EasyMoCap, and human masks are generated using SAM~\cite{kirillov2023segment}.